onchainapps/manufacturing/README.md

   Image is based on Ubuntu 22.04.
   <blockquote>

-  Space Printer firmware brings a frontend dashboard that connects you to the cardano blockchain to access teh Adosia 3d printing smart contract.
+  Manufacturing Box firmware brings a frontend dashboard that connects you to the cardano blockchain to access teh Adosia 3d printing smart contract.

-  Space printer connects to Cardano blockchain through Cardano Box's hosted node or Blockfrost for those that don't wish to run their own node.
+   Manufacturing Box connects to Cardano blockchain through Noderunners hosted node or Blockfrost for those that don't wish to run their own node.

   It utilizes https://open-rpc.org/ to generate and spec out the JSON-RPC 2.0 based backend api and front end client for React.

-  The idea of Space Printer dapp is to have it work directly on Raspberry Pi hardware that is connected to your 3D printers serial port.
+  The idea of Manufacturing Box dapp is to have it work directly on Raspberry Pi hardware that is connected to your 3D printers serial port.
   Now days most serial ports on 3D printers are emulated through USB.

   Also this takes in mind that you're running a 3D printer that supports Marlin Firmware G-Code commands which is something like 95% of all 3D printers.
   However if you're running a specialty 3D printer and you have serial access to it, we will be more than happy to work with you to support as many 3D     printers out of the box as we can.

-  Space Printer needs to be able to access the Cardano blockchain to pull information about print jobs from the Adosia market place smart contracts.
+  Manufacturing Box needs to be able to access the Cardano blockchain to pull information about print jobs from the Adosia market place smart contracts.
   And to create transactions like minting your registration NFT and accepting print jobs etc etc.

-  The dapp/firmware is currently setup to use Blockfrost, for which you can get a free API key that gives you up to 50k requests a day which is MORE       than enough for Space Printer.
+  The dapp/firmware is currently setup to use Blockfrost, for which you can get a free API key that gives you up to 50k requests a day which is MORE       than enough for Manufacturing Box.
 You will also be able to reuse the API key on more than one device.

   Second solution is running Cardano Box From Adosia.
 Cardano Box runs tools like Ogmios and Kupo that are hooked up to the Cardano Node directly.
-If you   have the know how on how to setup Ogmios and Kup and Cardano-node on your own hardware you can point Space Printer towards that as well.
+If you   have the know how on how to setup Ogmios and Kup and Cardano-node on your own hardware you can point Manufacturing Box towards that as well.
   </blockquote>
 </details>